subscribe iconSubscribe to Notifications

 Pink and Chum Salmon

-Pink and chum salmon are now present in the salt and freshwaters of POW.
-Pink salmon are now present in most creeks and their numbers will build through August as they start spawning.
+Pink and chum salmon are now present in marine waters and their numbers will build through July as they migrate to freshwater drainages.

 Trout and Dolly Varden

 Rainbow trout, cutthroat trout, and Dolly Varden are available in many of the freshwater drainages of POW.
-Trout and Dolly Varden are opportunisticaly feeding on salmon eggs, insects and sculpins.
-Productive drainages for trout include Luck, Klawock, and Sarkar lakes and Ratz Creek.
+Trout and Dolly Varden are feeding opportunistically on salmon fry, sculpins and aquatic insects.
+Productive drainages for trout include Luck, Klawock, and Sarkar lakes, the Thorne River, and Ratz Creek.
 Regulations regarding size limits, bag limits, and the use of bait can vary by waterbody, so please check the Southeast Alaska Sport Fish Regulation Summary.

 Halibut